mpudil/Simulation-Studies/README.md

 # Simulation Studies, etc.
-These are just a few of the many simulation studies I performed while a student and researcher at BYU.
+Primarily just a few of the many simulation studies I performed while a student and researcher at BYU.

 #### Instrumental_Variable_Simulations.ipynb (written in R with Jupyter Notebook)